dmtram/PINOGRIv_WRR/README.md

 (2) joint estimation of hydrodynamic and lithological parameters (#LITHO]

 THe code source is the one used to compute the result of the article "CONSTRAINING 2D HYDROGEOLOGICAL INVERSION WITH 3D LITHOLOGICAL DATA".
-The input data covers the 4 synthetic cases described in the article (HYDRO/LITHO for the option - ALL/FEW for the samplings)
+The input data covers the 4 synthetic cases described in the article (HYDRO/LITHO for the option - DENSE/SPARSE for the samplings) and the direct simulation giving the "true" data used as constraint during the inversion.